zarf-dev/awesome-zarf/README.md

 ## License

-This repository is licensed under the [Apache License 2.0](LICENSE).
+This work is licensed under a [Creative Commons Attribution 4.0 International License](./LICENSE).

 ---